Reginald Pole-Carew (British Army officer): Inheritance and estates

 Reginald inherited the Antony House Estate in Cornwall in 1888 following the death of his father.
 The Return of Owners of Land, 1873 Survey recorded that the Carew-Pole Estates near Torpoint in Cornwall comprised 3,698 acres of land yielding an estimated £6,401.

-By the time Reginald married Lady Beatrice Butler in 1901 she had became a wealthy heiress in her own right.
+By the time Reginald married Lady Beatrice Butler in 1901, she had become a wealthy heiress in her own right.
 Although she was the eldest of the Marquess of Ormonde's two daughters, as well as a maternal granddaughter of the richest peer in the United Kingdom Hugh Grosvenor, 1st Duke of Westminster, Beatrice and her sister Lady Constance Butler had become heiresses primarily due to an unexpected inheritance from a distance cousin.
 In 1898 the will of their first-cousin twice-removed George O'Callaghan, 2nd Viscount Lismore revealed that Beatrice and Constance would inherit his estate, subject to a life interest held by his widow.
-Following the death of the Dowager Lady Lismore in 1900, Lady Beatrice and Lady Constance inherited an estate worth an estimated £25,000 annually, as well as Shanbally Castle in County Tipperary, Ireland.
+Following the death of the Dowager Lady Lismore in 1900, Lady Beatrice and Lady Constance inherited an estate worth approximately £18,500 annually, as well as Shanbally Castle in County Tipperary, Ireland.

 Following Reginald's death in 1924, his eldest son John inherited the Antony House Estate in Cornwall, whilst his younger son Major Patrick Pole-Carew later inherited the Shanbally Castle estate.
 Following the deaths Lady Constance Butler in 1949 and later Lady Beatrice Pole-Carew in 1953, Patrick sold the Shanbally Estate to the Irish Land Commission during the 1950's.